gs-english/game/README.md

 ## Responsive Design

 This application features a responsive user interface, with optimized layouts and content presentation for various screen sizes, including mobile devices.

+## Internalization

+This game is being updated to support multiple languages.
+Text strings are now externalized as parameters, allowing for easy translation and localization.